gadamc/kdata/kdatabase/doc/KJson_Readme.txt

 JSON is described best here: http://www.json.org/
 It's like XML, but fat-free.
 You use it to move data around, store things, or just generally represent your program's state.

-First up, how do I build?
-Add KJson.c to your project, and put KJson.h somewhere in the header search path.
-For example, to build the test app:

-gcc KJson.c test.c -o test -lm
-./test

 As a library, KJson exists to take away as much legwork as it can, but not get in your way.
 As a point of pragmatism (i.e. ignoring the truth), I'm going to say that you can use it